ahmar-hashmi1991/inventory-management-system/README.md

 # inventory-management-system
-There are four users of this system-
+There are four users of this system :

 --superuser
 --salesteam
 --purchaseteam